What is an injury and compensation trust?

 What payments can the trust hold?

-Injury and Compensation Trusts are usually established from a lump sum payment.
-These include:
+Injury and compensation trusts are usually set up from a lump sum payment, including:

-- Lump sum payments from accident insurance, for example the Transport Accident Commission (TAC)
+- payments from accident insurance, for example the Transport Accident Commission (TAC)

-- Lump sum payments following charitable collections or public donations made to people injured in an accident or natural disaster.
+- payments from charitable collections or donations made to people injured in an accident or natural disaster.